fetchai/uAgents/docs/booking-demo.md

 ```

-Finally, `handle_book_response` will receive a message from the restaurant agent saying if the
+Then, `handle_book_response` will receive a message from the restaurant agent saying if the
 reservation was successful or unsuccessful.

 ```python